Charmaine-Burrus/teach-smart-spring-backend/README.md

 ![](src/main/resources/static/images/github-screenshots/SignInGif.gif)

 Integrated with Google Login.
 New users are prompted for permission to access both their Google Classroom & Google Sheets info.
 If this Google account is new to our site, a TeachSmart account is generated for the user.
-If the Google account is that of a returning user, that account is accessed.
+If the Google account is that of a returning user, the user is directed to that account.

 #### Add Assessment
 ![](src/main/resources/static/images/github-screenshots/AddAssessmentGif.gif)